Types of AI and Input Models Explained

 How to Fine-Tune an AI Model

-The fine-tuning process usually requires defining a curated data set.
-A curated data set is one which categorizes and annotates the data in a way that simplifies its analysis.
-This could be marking parts of speech, categorizing entities within the text, defining sources, or assessing the veracity of the information.
+The fine-tuning process usually requires defining a curated data set, which categorizes and annotates the data to simplify its analysis.
+This may be done by marking parts of speech, categorizing entities within the text, defining sources, or assessing the veracity of the information.

 Using a model and a curated data set as inputs to the fine-tuning process, it’s possible to draw a notional training and deployment flow.
 The diagram below is a representation of a fine-tuning workflow:

-1. We start with selecting a LLM (four notable examples are shown here, but this list is currently expanding).
+- We start by selecting a LLM (four notable examples are shown here, but this list is constantly expanding).

-3. The tokens for both the prompt and response are fed into a training process using the input model as a warm starting point.
+- Both the prompt and response tokens are fed into a training process using the input model as a warm starting point.
 In traditional modeling, the starting parameters are often guesses, either confident (e.g. acceleration due to gravity is roughly 10 m/s2), or purely random.
 Starting with an input model allows us to have an informed starting point for these parameter values.

-6. Once deployed, the fine-tuned model can be queried by external users, and it will return responses based on user prompts.
-Throughout the process, even after deployment, results and performance need to be monitored.
+- Once deployed, external users query the fine-tuned model and receive responses based on their prompts.
+Throughout the process, even after deployment, it’s essential to monitor results and performance.

-As the drawing shows, governing access to the curated data set used during the fine-tuning phase is key to mitigating the risk of sensitive information ending up in the model or its responses.
-This is an important first step incorporating security into AI workflows, which we’ll start to explore in this blog on AI risks.
+Governing access to the curated data set used during the fine-tuning phase is key to mitigating the risk of sensitive information ending up in the model or its responses.
+This is an important first step incorporating security into AI workflows.

 What's the Worst That Could Happen?